-2. Coaching
+4. Coaching

 Coaching is a kind of daily training and feedback given to employees by immediate supervisors.
-It involves a continuous process of learning by doing.
 It may be defined as an informal, unplanned training and development activity provided by supervisors and peers.
 In coaching, the supervisor explains things and answer questions; he throws light on why things are done the way they are; he offers a model for trainees o copy; conducts lot of decision making meetings with trainees; procedures are agreed upon and the trainee is given enough authority to make decisions and even commit mistakes.
 Of course, coaching can be a taxing job in that the coach may not possess requisite skills to guide the learner in a systematic way.
 Sometimes, doing a full day's work may be more important than putting the learner on track.

-3. Mentoring:
+5. Mentoring: